 “This is insanity,” said Eric.
 “But there’s nothing to do now but continue forward.”

-That was when the white wolf returned, again with a scroll case in his mouth.
+That was when the white wolf returned again with a scroll case.
 He sat, and as he’d done twice before, Prince Eric took the silver scroll from the wolf’s mouth.
 It evaporated in a cloud of green and he heard the goddess’s voice from all around him.

 Eric looked stunned.
 What did it mean?
 Did it mean he wasn’t a man yet?
 Would he have to come back and do it again?
 What did Sheba mean by saying it didn’t go as planned?
 She was a goddess.
 How was that even possible?

 From the expression on Dahr’s face, he could see that they’d all heard the message.
 He was about to comment on it, when the world started losing color, fading, slowly at first, then more quickly and… Eric was back in the temple.
 Standing beside the sleeping mat was Kalutu, who looked surprised.
 In time, Eric would learn that his familiar always looked that way.
 Something to do with his eyes being so round.

 Dahr watched Eric fade away, leaving him alone with the white wolf.
 He looked at it only briefly before speaking.

 “I know you’re a goddess and all, but I don’t think that was very nice.”

 Almost immediately the wolf was gone and a beautiful woman with honey blonde hair, tan skin, and light brown eyes stood before him.
 Her hair was in a long ponytail behind her.
 She was tall, dressed in riding leathers and had a longbow on her back.

 “How long have you known that I was the wolf?” she asked, her voice disappointingly normal.
 She was pretty, but for a goddess she seemed quite ordinary.
 Then again, she could look any way she wanted.
 She probably wanted him to feel comfortable.